-Whether you’re a high school soccer coach, a CEO of a multi-billion dollar company, or a pastor of a 200-member local church, you want to create relationships based on loyalty.
+Whether you’re a high school soccer coach, a CEO of a multi-billion dollar company, or a pastor of a 200-member local church, you want to create relationships based on loyalty: a culture of loyalty.

 Yield to those who lead you